kirilltm04/Lab_5_Task_2_Equations/README.md

 - polynomial.py (containing class Polynomial);
 - quadratic.py (containing class Quadratic - child class for Polynomial);
 - equation_tests.py (containing assert tests for the first two modules).

-All methods and classes are equipped with proper documentation.
+All methods and classes are equipped with the most proper documentation.

 # Support